seqeralabs/platform-installer/aws-ec2/README.md

 cron-845866f5ff-zrf8l       1/1     Running   0            104s
 ```

-Once all pod are in `Running` status you can connect to the Seqerea Platform via the using this command:
+Once all pod are in `Running` status you can connect to the Seqera Platform via the using this command:

 ```